Skaayth/Toxicity-of-comments/README.md

 # Toxicity of comments

 ## About
 Using Natural language processing and deep learning this model can recognise comments that are toxic, threatening or insulting.
-Can be useful for platforms like YouTube to check the toxicity of comments.
+Can be useful for platforms like Wikipedia and YouTube to check the toxicity of comments.